jro-grafik - Fotolia

 Underlying the Oracle Blockchain Cloud Service is Hyperledger Fabric, an open source framework for implementing blockchain-based distributed ledgers.
-Oracle has incorporated the Fabric framework into its own platform-as-a-service infrastructure to provide corporate users with a blockchain offering that's designed to support secure business-to-business transactions.
+Oracle has incorporated the Fabric framework into its own platform-as-service (PaaS) infrastructure to provide corporate users with a blockchain offering that's designed to support secure business-to-business transactions.

 Blockchain was introduced in 2009 to provide a peer-to-peer platform for exchanging bitcoins.
 Over the past few years, the technology gained momentum in other business sectors, too.
 As it did, IT vendors like Microsoft, IBM and now Oracle have taken a keen interest in its potential for driving transaction-based applications.

-Blockchain makes it possible for organizations to carry out transactions without needing to bring in third-party verification services to validate that they were processed successfully.
+Blockchain makes it possible for companies to carry out transactions with one another without needing to bring in third-party verification services to validate that they were processed successfully.
 The technology is based on a distributed architecture in which the individual computer nodes all maintain complete copies of the transaction ledger.
 Instead of relying on a single, centralized database that can be hacked or corrupted, a blockchain network essentially functions as a distributed database.

 The ledger in a blockchain is continually updated to keep data in sync across the nodes and ensure that transactions are properly reconciled.
 Transactions are transparent to everyone involved, but private blockchain networks enabled by Hyperledger Fabric and other enterprise frameworks are typically permissioned setups that restrict the participants and limit the nodes that must agree on transaction updates before they're committed -- a process known as consensus.